 What is a tablet?

-Tablets are fast becoming the go-to gadget.
-They're a slimmer, lighter version of a netbook (mini-laptop), offering instant internet access in a similar way to smartphones.
-They have touchscreens and downloadable apps, and some also come with cameras for video calls.
+Tablets have quickly become a must-have gadget.
+They're a bit like a slimmer, lighter version of a laptop, offering instant internet access in a similar way to smartphones but usually on a larger screen.
+They have touchscreens and downloadable apps and games, and most now have a camera, which is useful for video calls.

-Apple remains the market leader and the name most people think of when considering a tablet.
-But there are now plenty of iPad alternatives from manufacturers like Samsung, Google and Amazon.
-For more info on Apple tablets, read our guide to cheap iPads.
+Apple's the market leader and the name most people think of when considering a tablet.
+But there are plenty of iPad alternatives from manufacturers such as Samsung, Google, Microsoft and Amazon.
+For info on Apple tablets, see Cheap iPads.

 How do I use a tablet?

-Below's a list of things tablets are most commonly used for.
-Unless you want to do a combination of these things with your tablet, it may be worth looking at cheaper alternatives:
+Below is a list of things tablets are mostly used for.
+Unless you want to do a combination of these with your tablet, it's worth looking at cheaper alternatives:

 - Sending and recieving emails.
-If you already have a smartphone with web access, and you only plan to use your tablet for emails, it may be cheaper to just stick with your phone.
+If you already have a smartphone, and you only plan to use your tablet for emails, it may be cheaper to just stick with your phone.

 - Browsing the web.
 If you've already got a smartphone with web access, and you only want to use a tablet for a bit of web browsing, it may not be worth forking out for one.